How the planetcare microfibre filter stops plastic pollution in your laundry.

 I felt paralyzed when I learned about the fashion industry and how these tiny microfibers break off our clothes and pollute the oceans.
 Yet another thing we humans do that has a negative environmental impact.

 The damage is done when synthetic clothes shed their fibers.
 Since natural materials don’t harm wildlife when ingested.

 I was shocked to learn that there are only a few solutions to the problem.

-Then I came across Xeros Technology which has, in my opinion, the best solution, by installing filters directly into new washing machines.
-This means we as consumers don’t have to add another task to our busy lives.
+Then I came across Xeros Technology, the best solution for installing filters directly into new washing machines.
+This means consumers don’t have to add another task to their busy lives.
 However, they are not available as of writing this article.